liammclennan/withouttheloop/contents/articles/2017-08-01-simplified-onboarding/index.md

 template: article.jade
 ---

-[Komo](https://komo.tech/) has always been a secure and easy way to add passwordless authentication to web applications.
+[Komo](https://komo.tech/) was already a secure and easy way to add passwordless authentication to web applications.
 However, it is now even easier.

 The process of adding Komo passwordless authentication to a web applications has been reduced to two steps: